Class for dietician students: Literature, fun stuff and further recommendations

 Books

-Tim Spector is Professor of Genetic Epidemiology
+Tim Spector is Professor of Genetic Epidemiology.
+Check him out on Wikipedia.

 Dr Mark Hyman goes beyond nutrition and health.
 He discusses food production and suggests a better way of farming, not taking sides in the debate between proponents of different dietary ideologies (vegan + paleo = pegan).